raoconnor/raoconnor.github.io/_posts/2025-12-26-Nutanix Migration Lab-Part-3.md

 # Nutanix Migration Lab - Part 3

-In [**Part One**](https://raoconnor.github.io/2025/12/10/Nutanix-Migration-Lab-Part-1.html) I deployed the Nutanix Move appliance, in [**Part Two**](https://raoconnor.github.io/2025/12/10/Nutanix-Migration-Lab-Part-2.html) I create dmy first migration plan and tested the migration of a Windows 2019 Server from Hyper-V to AHV
+In [**Part One**](https://raoconnor.github.io/2025/12/10/Nutanix-Migration-Lab-Part-1.html) I deployed the Nutanix Move appliance, in [**Part Two**](https://raoconnor.github.io/2025/12/10/Nutanix-Migration-Lab-Part-2.html) I created my first migration plan and tested the migration of a Windows 2019 Server from Hyper-V to AHV

 In this post I will test moving older versions of Windows:
 - Windows 2012
 - Windows 2008 R2 SP1 one instance with VMware tools installed and another Windows 2008 R2 without any Service Pack or VMware tools.

-These are the oldest supported Windows versions if you are using recent versions of Nutanix software https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Move-v6_1:top-esxi-vm-migration-c.html
+These are the oldest supported Windows versions if you are using recent versions of Nutanix software

+https://portal.nutanix.com/page/documents/details?targetId=Nutanix-Move-v6_1:top-esxi-vm-migration-c.html

 Note that versions are divided into BIOS and UEFI